salesforcecli/plugin-data/messages/soql.query.md

 Time to wait for the command to finish, in minutes.

-# flags.resultFormat
+# flags.targetOrg.summary

-Format to display the results; the --json flag overrides this flag.
+Org alias or username to use for the target org.

 # displayQueryRecordsRetrieved